Home » Kitchen » Cheese Dog Treats

 Cheese Dog Treats

-Here is a simple recipe to make your own homemade dog treats with cheese.
-These cheddar cheese treats are a healthy, delicious treat that is perfect for training your puppy, giving as gifts to pup play pals, or just anytime!
-Our Flora loves her cheddar cheese dog treats.
+Here is a simple recipe for making your own homemade dog treats with cheese.
+These cheddar cheese treats are healthy and delicious, perfect for training your puppy, giving as gifts to pup play pals, or just anytime!

-If you know me or my family, you know that we really ❤ our 4-legged baby, Flora.
-To quote my favorite nanny, she is ‘practically perfect in every way, and makes us smile regularly throughout each day
+If you know me or my family, you know that we really ❤ our 4-legged babies.
+To quote my favorite nanny, they are ‘practically perfect in every way, and makes us smile regularly throughout each day

-Because she does bring us so much joy, we love doing things with and for her.
-She enjoys going on walks, hikes, and car rides and especially loves swimming and snuggling.
-She has not met a food she doesn’t like, and so, of course, adores her treats and goodies.
+Because they does bring us so much joy, we love doing things with and for them.
+They enjoy going on walks, hikes, and car rides and especially love swimming and snuggling.

 Every now and again, Kate and I will make a batch of homemade treats, and we recently made a batch of these cheddar cheese dog treats for Flora and some of her pup pals.